 - From your Spanish moss pull out a section and place it on the top of the foam and adjust up or down so you have the right coverage.
 You want a little to spill over the edge of the glass.

 - Put a fair amount of glue on the top of the dessert foam and press the Spanish moss into the glue.

 - Leave a few spots without glue so you can easily slip your succulent stems into the foam.

 - Start with the tallest succulent stem and insert it first.

 - Wiggle it side to side to get through the moss and into the foam.

 - Insert the other 2 or 3 stems.

 That’s it, and they’re done 🙂

 I’m happy to say that each of the ladies who received a lovely milk glass succulent planter were thrilled with them.
-I guess I don’t really suck at gift giving.
-I guess I should give myself more credit 🙂 I’ll be keeping my eye opened for some this summer so I can make some more to give as gifts.
+I guess I don’t really suck at gift giving so I will give myself more credit 🙂 I’ll be keeping my eye opened for some more milk glass this summer at garage sales so I can make some more to give as gifts.